5-6 July 2017 | Norwich

-This year’s topic is Psychological Game Theory and the School of Economics proudly hosts the 2nd Workshop on Psychological Game Theory.
-The workshop will be held at UEA, Norwich, 5-6 July 2017.
+For 2017 the topic was Psychological Game Theory and the School of Economics proudly hosted the 2nd Workshop on Psychological Game Theory.
+The workshop was held at UEA, Norwich, 5-6 July 2017.

 Leading researchers will present and discuss their latest research at the workshop.
 Proceedings of the workshop and other submitted papers will form (subject to peer-review) a special issue of the Journal of Economic Behavior and Organization co-edited by Martin Dufwenberg and Amrish Patel, see here.